rmrk-team/evm/docs/RMRK/equippable/IRMRKExternalEquip.md

 Accepts a resource at from the pending array of given token.

-*Migrates the resource from the token&#39;s pending resource array to the token&#39;s active resource array.Active resources cannot be removed by anyone, but can be replaced by a new resource.Requirements:  - The caller must own the token or be an approved operator.  - `tokenId` must exist.  - `index` must be in range of the length of the pending resource array.Emits an {ResourceAccepted} event.*
+*Migrates the resource from the token&#39;s pending resource array to the token&#39;s active resource array.Active resources cannot be removed by anyone, but can be replaced by a new resource.Requirements:  - The caller must own the token or be approved to manage the token&#39;s resources  - `tokenId` must exist.  - `index` must be in range of the length of the pending resource array.Emits an {ResourceAccepted} event.*

 #### Parameters